Bruce Graham: Death

 Graham died March 6, 2010, at the age of 84 in Hobe Sound, Florida.
 The cause was complications of Alzheimer’s disease, said his son, George.
-Graham was buried at Graceland Cemetery next to Fazlur Rahman Khan.
+Graham was buried at Graceland Cemetery in Chicago, Illinois next to Fazlur Rahman Khan.

 On October 14, 2010, Chicago Alderman Brendan Reilly, 42nd Ward, dedicated the streets to the south and east sides of the John Hancock Center – one of Graham’s most iconic achievements – as Honorary Bruce J. Graham Way.
 It runs along Chestnut Street between Mies van der Rohe Street and Michigan Avenue and along Mies van der Rohe Street – named after famed architect, Ludwig Mies van der Rohe - between Chestnut and Delaware Streets.